£5.00 (inc. VAT)

 Author(s): The Guardian

-Newspaper headlines, news report, persuasive speeches, diary narratives from a particular point of view, comments for newspaper comments section, debate
+News report, persuasive speeches, narrative from a particular point of view, interview scripts, diaries, debate

-Using the award winning 2012 Guardian advert ‘Three Little Pigs’, this Writing Root gives the children opportunities to explore journalistic writing by identifying viewpoint and bias.
-It also looks at other writing which requires a ‘stance’ or point of view portrayed from a particular angle, such as a diary, a defence case for a lawyer and balanced debate/discussion text.
-There will be opportunities for embedded grammar work throughout, in particular that of active and passive voice and the role these can play in reported events.
+Using the award winning 2012 Guardian ‘Three Little Pigs’ advert, this planning sequence gives the children opportunities to explore journalistic writing by identifying viewpoint and bias.
+It also looks at other writing which requires a ‘stance’ or point of view portrayed from a particular angle., such as a diary, a defence case for a lawyer and balanced debate/discussion text.
+There will be opportunities for embedded grammar work throughout, in particular that of active and passive and the role active and passive can play in reported events.

-Film, traditional tales, fairytales, fairy tales, tolerance, understanding, perspective, bias
+Film, traditional tales, fairytales, fairy tales, The Guardian

 A Spelling Seed is available for The Three Little Pigs Project.